PackageFactory/atomic-fusion-presentationobjects/Documentation/05_Kickstarter.md

 #### HeadlineLookProvider.php

 This file contains a data provider to use the enum values for SelectBoxes in the Neos backend UI.
+You can use it as a data source or node type postprocessor, what ever suits you best.

 ```php
 <?php